The Power of Positive Framing: Highlighting Gains Over Losses

 3. Last, pick your strongest positioning theme.

-Positioning is a critical tool in any negotiator's kit, but go for quality over quantity.
+Positioning is critical in any negotiator's kit but go for quality over quantity.

 Research suggests that top-tier negotiators employ only half the data that their average counterparts do when presenting their arguments.
-Rather than inundating their audience with an exhaustive list of features and advantages to validate their price or solution, they select a few compelling points and consistently echo these throughout the negotiation process.
+Rather than inundating their audience with an exhaustive list of features and advantages to validate their price or solution, expert negotiators select a few compelling points and consistently echo them throughout the negotiation process.

 In the end, positive framing can improve decision-making, inspire confidence, and promote proactive behavior.
 It can quickly shift the focus from what one stands to lose to what one stands to gain.